vimcki/design-principles/Dependency Inversion Container.md

-# Dependency Injection Container
+# Dependency Inversion Container

 ## Information

-Dependendy Injection Container is a [Facade](https://github.com/vimcki/design-principles/blob/master/Facade.md) between executables and internal modules of an application.
+Dependendy Inversion Container is a [Facade](https://github.com/vimcki/design-principles/blob/master/Facade.md) between executables and internal modules of an application.
 It is a step of a runtime when implementations of interfaces are selected based on configuration of application.
 It happens before launching real processing.

 This step allows for [feature switching](https://github.com/vimcki/design-principles/blob/master/Feature%20Switch.md) without modyfing the code and rebuilding it.

-For more information about Dependency Injection see [Dependency Injection Principle](https://github.com/vimcki/design-principles/blob/master/Dependency%20Injection%20Principle.md).
+For more information about Dependency Injection see [Dependency Inversion Principle](https://github.com/vimcki/design-principles/blob/master/Dependency%20Inversion%20Principle.md).

 ## Example